 Have you ever noticed how time flies when you are having fun?
-The Kickstart Accelerator EdTech programme has drawn to a close after eleven weeks full of interesting events, developments and challenges.
+The Kickstart Accelerator EdTech programme has drawn to a close after eleven weeks full of exciting events, developments and challenges.
 The diverse group of ten startups had a wealth of exchanges between themselves, with other startups and the ecosystem in general.
-For the startups, it was intense and hard work and all said that it helped their business tremendously.
+For the startups, it was intense, and hard work and all said that it helped their business tremendously.

 The final pitch was a competitive pitch to win a total of CHF 100’000 in cash prizes.
 A jury of ten education experts, investors, and business people were asked to attribute five CHF 10’000 prizes and two CHF 25’000 prizes to seven of the ten startups.
 As you can imagine, the discussion was animated.
 In the end the two startups who won the large prizes were: Mathrix, a startup co-founded by Filipi Cabalzar and Julien Schneider, dedicated to helping high school students boost their maths and physics grades (and soon other subjects) through YouTube and Instagram; and UbiSim, co-founded by Gauthier Dubruel and Florian Brutsche, focused on virtual reality training for nurses.
-The five who won the other prizes are: Dual academy, InTeach, Mal Math, The Experience Accelerator and Teachy.
+The five who won the other prizes are Dual academy, InTeach, Mal Math, The Experience Accelerator and Teachy.

 Including the initial stipends to enable the startups to attend the accelerator, a grand total of CHF 180’000, therefore, went directly into the pockets of the startups.
 UbiSim has already recruited its first Swiss employee.